by Nebula Haze

 Coverage Area: 2′ x 2′ (0.6m x 0.6m) up to 2.5′ x 2.5′ (0.8m x 0.8m)

 How Far From Plants?
 Keep 10+ inches (25cm) away from tops of plants

 Average Yields: 125 – 250 g (4 – 8 ounces) – less for beginners, more for the pros – get the biggest yields by filling the entire grow area with a wide even canopy and remember that the strain (genetics) you grow with also makes a huge difference in your final yields

 Notes: Some (but not all) 250W MH/HPS have a “Built-In Ballast,” which means everything is actually attached together and you just plug the light directly into the wall.
-Some 250W HPS lights have a traditional ballast, which means that the ballast is a separate piece from the hood.
-In general, it's better to get a light with a separate ballast if you can – they are more efficient, cooler, and spread their light over a bigger area.
+Some 250W HPS lights have a traditional ballast, which means that the ballast is a separate piece from the hood/reflector.
+In general, it’s better to get a light where the reflector is separate from the ballast – they are more efficient, cooler, and spread their light over a bigger area.

 Coverage Area: 3′ x 3′ (0.9m x 0.9m) up to 3.5′ x 3.5′ (1m x 1m)

 How Far From Plants?
 Keep 12+ inches (30cm) away from tops of plants